Developing character in children is complex. So much so, we don’t often think of easy, everyday actions that make a difference in children’s lives.

 Q. Can you tell us about the 13 “Habits of Character” these quotes are designed to target and why they are so important?

-Q. The family plays such a crucial role in character development.
-How can parents use these quotes to facilitate meaningful conversations with their children?
+Q. The family plays such a crucial role in developing character in children.
+How can parents use these quotes to facilitate meaningful conversations with their kids?

 I recommend that parents discuss quotes as part of their regular daily or weekly family routine.
 At least once a week, I suggest they post a quote on a refrigerator or bulletin board, discuss it before school or at bedtime, or incorporate a conversation into family meals or car rides.
 Whatever the venue, parents should begin by having children read the quote aloud and then provide the child with 30-60 seconds to think about the quote’s meaning and relevance.
 Then, they should ask the child to share his or her thoughts.